Buildstash/stashicons/react/README.md

 }
 ```

-The icons can be imported from `@stashicons/react/base`.
+The icons can be imported from `stashicons/react/base` or `stashicons/react/brand`.

 Icons use an upper camel case naming convention and are always suffixed with the word `Icon`.